JetBrains/compose-multiplatform/tutorials/Web/Using_Effects/README.md

 // Here we pretend that `RedBoldTextNotComposableRenderer`
-// wraps a UI logic provided by 3rd party library that doesn't use compose
+// wraps a UI logic provided by 3rd party library that doesn't use Compose

 object RedBoldTextNotComposableRenderer {
     fun unmountFrom(root: HTMLElement) {